 Overall, they hope to recruit between 300 and 350 mesothelioma patients for the clinical trial.
 Ideal participants will have had a partial or complete response to first-line therapy.

 Once the recruiting period is over, researchers will divide the patients into two categories: Merlin-positive and Merlin-negative.

 Merlin is a protein that functions as a tumor suppressor.
 Verastem estimates that around half of the patients who lack the protein (Merlin-negative patients) may be especially responsive to treatments like VS-6063.
 Verastem’s partner LabCorp is working on a test to determine if the protein is present.

 “They’re making a clinical test so when a mesothelioma patient presents to their doctor, they can conduct the test to see which drug [the patient] will respond to,” said Brian Sullivan, from Verastem’s corporate development department.

 A 29-patient phase I study by researcher GlaxoSmithKline using a drug candidate in the same target class as VS-6063 found that merlin-negative patients had a much longer progression-free survival period after treatment.
 For merlin-positive patients, the median progression-free survival period was 11 weeks; for merlin-negative patients, it was 24 weeks.
 Since the GlaxoSmithKline drug candidate is also a FAK inhibitor, the study offered solid proof that FAK inhibitors could serve as a therapeutic agent for mesothelioma.

-“They saw an average progression-free survival of 18 weeks [when Merlin-positive and Merlin-negative patients were combined]; a dramatic improvement,” Sullivan shared.
-Dramatic indeed, considering that Sullivan says, “Traditionally, you would expect to see a progression-free survival period of about six weeks.”
+“They saw an average progression-free survival of 18 weeks [when Merlin-positive and Merlin-negative patients were combined]; a dramatic improvement,” Sullivan said.
+“Traditionally, you would expect to see a progression-free survival period of about six weeks.”

 Zoning in on Cancer Stem Cells